New science suggests that this plant’s snooze-inducing properties are nothing to sniff at…

 How to get more lavender in your life

-Want to give lavender a shot at improving your nightlife?
+Want to give lavender a shot at improving your life?
 Try these tips!

-- Arm your bedside table with the essentials for lavender lovers – pure lavender oil, a diffuser, and a pillow spray to use to give your pillowcases a fine spritz
+- Arm your bedside table with pure lavender oil, a diffuser, and a pillow spray to spritz your pillows at bedtime

 - Dab a drop or two of essential oil on your temples, wrists or neck before bedtime

 - Sprinkle a few drops on a piece of tissue and tuck it under your pillow, Mangat advises

 - Use a diffuser that sprays a fine mist of water and essential oil into the air as you sleep

 - Take a warm bath with a few drops of lavender oil added

 - Smooth a lavender-scented body lotion into your skin before you hit the sheets